tkgregory/aws-ab-test-demo/README.md

 1. Scroll to the bottom and under *Function associations* change every *Function type* to *No association*
 1. *Save changes*

-Now on the command line run `serverless remove`.
+Wait 30 minutes then on the command line run `serverless remove`.